citp/privacy-policy-historical/s/se/sev/sevenforums.com.md

 43.
   * Designer Media Ltd reserves the right to change this privacy policy as we may deem necessary from time to time or as may be required by law.
 Any changes will be immediately posted on the Website and you are deemed to have accepted the terms of the privacy policy on your first use of the Website following the alterations.

-You may contact Designer Media Ltd by email at support@designermedia.com.
+You may contact Designer Media Ltd by email at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)